January 20, 2025

 - NinjaOne Review, Glen P.

-I love how Druva offers a fully managed, 100% SaaS platform that provides air-gapped and immutable backups across cloud, on-premises, and edge environments.
-This ensures that your data is secure and recoverable from various threats.
+I came across a lot of reviews highlighting Druva’s fully managed, 100% SaaS platform—especially for its ability to deliver air-gapped and immutable backups across cloud, on-premises, and edge environments.
+G2 users consistently note that this setup helps ensure data is secure and recoverable from a variety of threats.

-I was also impressed by the centralized dashboard that allowed us to manage data protection policies and activities across all workloads, including SaaS applications like Microsoft 365, Salesforce, and Google Workspace, as well as endpoints and hybrid workloads.
+Several reviewers mention the centralized dashboard as a key strength.
+It allows teams to manage data protection policies and activities across all workloads, including SaaS platforms like Microsoft 365, Salesforce, and Google Workspace, as well as endpoints and hybrid environments.
+From what I’ve seen in user feedback, this unified control makes a real difference for larger organizations juggling multiple systems.

-I also like the AI-driven Unusual Data Activity (UDA) detection and threat-hunting capabilities, which facilitate early identification of potential threats and enhance the platform's cyber response and recovery features.
+I also found several users highlighting the AI-driven Unusual Data Activity (UDA) detection and built-in threat-hunting capabilities.
+According to reviews, these features support early threat identification and improve the platform’s overall cyber resilience and recovery speed.

 “The cost can get out of hand if you misconfigure your policies to keep copies of backups you may not need.
 Understanding how storage consumption can be monitored and how that can translate to your costs is essential.”